Caracas, 11 Mayo 2013 No. 601

 I'm sorry to hear that Mike Chatterton has left us for good.

-I've tried a few times to contact him as well, but at least the mystery is solved now.
+I've tried a few times to contact him as well, but at least the

-Thank you for persisting and bringing this search to a conclusion.
+Thank you for persisting and bringing this search to a

 I'll amend the DataBase.